-Minister for Better Regulation and Innovation
+Minister for Lands and Water

 After 17 years working as a journalist, news anchor and communications professional in the region, Kevin Anderson was chosen by more than 4,500 members of the general public in Australia’s first and most successful community preselection to contest the 2011 State Election as The Nationals candidate.

 Ever since winning Tamworth back for The Nationals from an incumbent independent, Kevin has been an extremely hard working and dedicated local member with excellent results that speak for themselves.